Mauricio Dubon Player Props: Astros vs. Giants

 Mauricio Dubon At The Plate

-- Dubon leads Houston with a slugging percentage of .385, fueled by seven extra-base hits.
+- Dubon leads Houston in slugging percentage (.406) thanks to eight extra-base hits.

-- Among the qualified hitters in MLB action, he ranks 23rd in batting average, 97th in on-base percentage, and 115th in slugging.
+- Among qualified hitters, he ranks 15th in batting average, while his on-base percentage ranks 81st and he is 103rd in slugging.

-- In 23 games played this year, he has not hit a long ball.
+- In 24 games played this year, he has not gone deep.

+- In five games this season, Dubon has picked up an RBI, with more than one RBI once.

+- In 66.7% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (16.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.